Notary Services at the Asbury Park Public Library Only $2.50 per Document

 You can now have documents and important papers notarized at the library for only $2.50 per document.
-These services are typically available anytime during normal library hours, but we encourage you to call ahead (732-774-4221) to ensure that a notary is or will be on-site when you come to the library to have your document(s) notarized.
+These services are typically available Monday through Friday, 11:00 am to 4:00 pm, but we encourage you to call ahead of time (732-774-4221) to ensure that the notary is or will be on-site when you come to the library.

 More Information About Notary Services